 Winners receive $1,000 with “no strings attached” to pursue their incredible projects, and the foundation and its donors have no say in the finished project.

 Chapters of the foundation organized by region or subject review applications and select the grantees.
-The process is almost unsettlingly simple (the website boasts it can be completed in 15 minutes), but don’t be deterred — this really is a great opportunity.
+The process is almost unsettlingly simple, but don’t be deterred — this really is a great opportunity.